-Reid’s Jail Time On ‘Criminal Minds’: Why Is Reid In Prison?
+Reid’s Prison Time On ‘Criminal Minds’: Why Is He Behind Bars?

 Criminal Minds Season 12 Episode 16 left fans fearing for Spencer Reid’s life.
-Reid, played by Matthew Gray Gubler on the CBS series, is serving jail time for a murder he believes he didn’t do, but showrunners tease that Reid’s prison life is about to get even worse.
+Reid, played by Matthew Gray Gubler in the CBS series, is serving time for a murder he believes he didn’t do, but showrunners tease that Reid’s prison life is about to get even worse.

 Exclusive Criminal Minds Sneak Peek: JJ Delivers Some Bad News to Reid https://t.co/4RZeLaZNuv pic.twitter.com/gLVd1E1Dmg